dinbtechit/jetbrains-nestjs/README.md

 # How can I contribute

-- By starring this Github project and rating the [NGXS plugin](https://plugins.jetbrains.com/plugin/22604-ngxs).
+- By starring this Github project and rating the [Jetbrains NestJS plugin](https://plugins.jetbrains.com/plugin/22771-nestjs).
-- By submitting bugs and features -> https://github.com/dinbtechit/ngxs/issues
+- By submitting bugs and features -> https://github.com/dinbtechit/jetbrains-nestjs/issues
 - By submitting pull requests for the above roadmap items.
 - By sponsoring its development to ensure that the project is actively maintained and improved.